caedm/wall-ink-server/readme.md

 # Image file format
 The contents of the file sent to the screen are as follows:
+1. A sha1 hash of the sha1 hash of the next 8 bytes followed by the sha1 hash of the imagekey (20 bytes)
 1. The current Unix time (4 bytes)
 1. The Unix time when the device should next wake and contact the server (4 bytes)
 1. A sha1 hash of the sha1 hash of the raw image buffer followed by the sha1 hash of the imagekey (20 bytes)